Nadrieril/type-walker/README.md

 `empty_walker()` can be used for structs without fields.

 For enums, use `Either` to handle alternatives with different types.
-If there are more than two alternatives, you will have to next `Either`s.
+If there are more than two alternatives, you will have to nest `Either`s.

 ```rust
 pub enum OneOrTwo {